Loire Valley Cycling Route — Planning Your Ride Through French Wine Country

 Tours to Angers — the Classic Week

 The wine along this stretch is exceptional.
 Saumur-Champigny is the red to drink here — a Cabernet Franc that’s lighter than Bordeaux, mineral, slightly cooler in character.
 Vouvray and Montlouis-sur-Loire are the whites.
 Stop at a cave tasting room in Saumur and buy a bottle.
 Many of the wine caves are literally carved into the tuffeau cliffs along the river — the same soft white limestone used to build the châteaux.
+That’s what makes this stretch endearing to us cycling enthusiasts — you’re pedaling through the same geography that shaped everything around you.

 Blois to Saumur — the Château-Dense Alternative

 If châteaux are your primary motivation, the Blois to Saumur section is arguably more loaded.
-This stretch runs about 180 km and includes Blois, Chambord (a side trip, 17 km from the river), Chaumont-sur-Loire, Amboise, Chenonceau (another side trip, 12 km up the Cher River), and Saumur.
-Five major châteaux in five days.
-It’s a lot.
-Budget for entry fees — €60–80 for the big ones alone — and accept that some days you’ll cover fewer kilometers because you spent three hours inside a Renaissance palace.
+About 180 km total.
+Includes Blois, Chambord (a 17 km side trip from the river), Chaumont-sur-Loire, Amboise, Chenonceau (another side trip, 12 km up the Cher River), and Saumur.
+Five major châteaux in five days — it’s a lot.
+Budget for entry fees, somewhere between €60 and €80 for the big ones alone, and accept that some days you’ll cover fewer kilometers because you spent three hours inside a Renaissance palace.

 Blois itself is worth an extra day at the start.
-The château there is often overlooked compared to its famous neighbors, but the interior is genuinely fascinating — it contains four distinct architectural wings representing four different periods of French royal history, all jammed together on one courtyard.
+The château there is often overlooked compared to its famous neighbors, but the interior is genuinely fascinating — four distinct architectural wings representing four different periods of French royal history, all jammed together on one courtyard.
 Entrance is €14.

 Shorter Options — Three or Four Days